BenediktZinn/IXEMEL/README.md

 # IXEMEL

-IXEMEL is a lightweight TypeScript library for programmatically generating XML documents with a clean, object-oriented API.
+IXEMEL is a lightweight TypeScript library for programmatically generating XML documents.

 ## Features